QuentinRa/blog.quentinra.dev/info/ocaml/basic/mcq.md

 <blockquote class="spoiler">
 It's a terminal function!
 We are evaluating n before n+1.
-So we are note postponing quite a lot of calculations.
+So we aren't postponing quite a lot of calculations.
 </blockquote>